CompileZero/javascript-brush-up/cheatsheets/README.md

 ##### 4.5.2.3.
 The difference between substring() and substr()

-There's a subtle difference between the substring() and substr() methods, so you should be careful not to get them confused.
+There‘s a subtle difference between the substring() and substr() methods, so you should be careful not to get them confused.

 The arguments of substring() represent the starting and ending indexes, while